Skip to main content Scroll Top

 Below 90600,000+

 If a student has an idea about their JEE Main percentile and All India Rank (AIR), they can make a list of the target colleges.
 The admission into NITs, IIITs, and GFTIs depends on factors such as your All India Rank (AIR), category, home state quota, and preferred branch.
 Even small differences in percentile can significantly affect the list of colleges available through JoSAA counselling.
+With the results being released, students can target colleges and choose wisely during the JoSAA counselling scheduled for May 17, 2026.
 Refer to the table below to get an estimate:

 JEE Main 2026 PercentileAIR RangePossible Colleges/Branches